whereisanzi/whereisanzi/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### About

-I :heart: technology, agile and product engineering.
+I love technology, agile and product engineering.
 I have been working with tech companies since 2010.
 With great products delivered and most of the time working as a Senior Software Engineer and also as a Tech Lead.
 My main qualities are resilience, humility, companionship, professionalism, organization and dedication.

--  **Languages :** Java, C#, Elixir, JavaScript and TypeScript :computer:
+-  **Languages :** Java, C#, Elixir, JavaScript and TypeScript
--  **Hobbies :** Articles, Books & Music :headphones:
+-  **Hobbies :** Articles, Books & Music
--  **Fact :** First solve the problem, then write the code and always stay hungry for knowledge :heart:
+-  **Fact :** First solve the problem, then write the code and always stay hungry for knowledge